golang/protobuf/CONTRIBUTING.md

 Go protocol buffers is an open source project and accepts contributions.

-This project is the first major revision of Go protobufs, while the next major revision of this project is located at [protocolbuffers/protobuf-go](https://github.com/protocolbuffers/protobuf-go).
+This project is the first major version of Go protobufs, while the next major revision of this project is located at [protocolbuffers/protobuf-go](https://github.com/protocolbuffers/protobuf-go).
 Most new development effort is focused on the latter project,